 Debt relief programs are meant for larger amounts of debt, so if you’re saddled with a lot of post-holiday credit card debt, this may be your best solution.
 When you enroll in a debt relief program like Freedom Debt Relief, we will negotiate with credit card companies on your behalf to help reduce the amount you owe.
 Using this method, you could end up paying significantly less money and be debt-free much faster than you would if you were making minimum payments.
 You can learn more about how debt relief programs work.

-If your debt is piling up and you need help figuring out which debt relief option is right for you, Certified Debt Consultants at Freedom Debt Relief could help.
+If your debt is piling up and you need help figuring out how to get out of credit card debt fast, Certified Debt Consultants at Freedom Debt Relief could help.
 We’ll review your situation, discuss your options, and find the right solution for you.
 To find out if we could help you find a solution for your post-holiday credit card debt, request your free debt evaluation today.